Shopping Links

 Availability

-Available in the US from Geneon on bilingual DVD, either 7 individual volumes or a thinpack box set of all 7.
+Available in North America from Geneon on bilingual DVD, either 7 individual volumes or a thinpack box set of all 7.